zhaohappy/libmedia/README_en.md

 ### Multi-threaded

 libmedia supports multi-threading, but the page needs to use SharedArrayBuffer.
-You can add the following two response headers to the response header of the top-level document:
+You can add the following two response headers to the response header of the top-level document to enable use of SharedArrayBuffer:

 - Cross-Origin-Opener-Policy: same-origin
 - Cross-Origin-Embedder-Policy: require-corp

-To enable the use of SharedArrayBuffer, if multi-threading is not supported, it will fall back to running on the main thread.
+if multi-threading is not supported, it will fall back to running on the main thread.

 ### Tools